emiljapelt/seplin/documentation/HelloWorlds.md

 # How to write "Hello World!" in Seplin

+In this document at handful of ways to implement the Hello World-program, is explored and explained, in an attempt to show of some features, including syntactic sugar, of the Seplin language.

 ## Basic
 The most basic way to print "Hello World!", would be to use the 'print' statement.
 ```